The Ultimate Guide to the Best East Coast Beaches for Families

 Contributed by Shobha from Martha’s Vineyard Tourist

-One of our favorite east coast family vacations: Read more about what to do on a day trip to Martha’s Vineyard!
+Martha’s Vineyard is one of our favorite east coast family vacations: Read more about why we loved our day trip to Martha’s Vineyard!

 Newport, Rhode Island